Crafting a Perfect Study Abroad Exchange Program Letter in 2025

 3. What should I include in my exchange student motivation letter?

-4. How long should an exchange student’s motivation letter be?
+4. How long should the letter be?

-8. Is an exchange student’s motivation letter always required?
+8. Is a motivation letter always required?